 How to Hand Stretch Pizza Dough

-After letting our pizza dough sit, we hand stretch it so that it’s about 10 inches in diameter.
+Now we hand stretch the dough so that it's about 10 inches in diameter.
 When hand stretching, we want to make sure we focus on stretching toward edge of the dough, just before the crust, rather than the center.
 Messing with the center too much will give us a limp crust.
 We want to use the length of our fingers instead of our fingertips to push out the dough.
 You can even pick up the dough by the edge to stretch.

-Here’s a quick video if you’d like to see it in action.
-Admittedly, I don’t use nearly as much flour as he does during the stretching.
-I’ve never found it necessary to use that much, but it still gives you a good idea of how it’s done.
+You can visit my beer pizza dough post if you'd like to see a video of this in action.
+Admittedly, I don't use nearly as much flour as he does during the stretching.
+I’ve never found it necessary to use that much, but it still gives you a good idea of how it's done.

 Whatever you do, please don’t use a rolling pin to stretch your dough, which can kill our delicate air bubbles.
 Save your rolling pin for pie crusts, not pizza crusts.